App version: 0.1.0

 The Takeaway

-You can get a personal loan to pay rent, but it can be an expensive option because of interest charges involved.
+You may get a personal loan to pay rent, but it could be an expensive option because of interest charges involved.
 If possible, explore other alternatives first, including speaking to your landlord to ask for more time to pay your rent.
 However, in certain circumstances, taking a personal loan may be necessary to get your rent paid.
 Weigh your options carefully.

 Frequently Asked Questions